chkp-jguo/CGNS-for-VirtualWAN-Demo-Lab/README.md

 This repository offers Terraform templates to seamlessly deploy a complete demo lab for Check Point CloudGuard Network Security (CGNS) within an Azure Virtual WAN environment.
 Designed for modularity and scalability, this lab enables you to deploy a full working lab with dedicated networking resources perfect for testing, demonstrations, and scaling use cases.

-Traditional Virtual WAN setups can be time-consuming and costly to maintain.
-This lab accelerates deployment by quickly configuring Virtual WAN hubs, test servers, and CGNS for Virtual WAN, so you can dive into testing and showcasing capabilities without the usual setup hassle.
+Virtual WAN setups can be time-consuming and costly to maintain.
+This lab accelerates deployment by using terraform to deploy Virtual WAN hubs, test servers, and CGNS for Virtual WAN, so you can dive into testing and showcasing capabilities without the usual setup hassle.

 ## Lab Diagram